Zaimea/groups-docs/plugins.md

 <a name="plugin-tasks"></a>
 #### `Tasks`

 The `Tasks` plugin allows to track work time by tasks in addition to projects use the project and tasks tracking mode.
-You can set it on the `Team Settings` page.
+You can set it on the `Group Settings` page.

 To manage tasks use the Tasks tab in the Sidebar menu.
-This capability is available to users having the `team:template:create`, `team:template:read`, `team:template:update` and `team:template:delete` access right (default Co-manager, Manager, Top manager and Owner roles).
+This capability is available to users having the `group:template:create`, `group:template:read`, `group:template:update` and `group:template:delete` access right (default Co-manager, Manager, Top manager and Owner roles).

 The Required checkbox on Configs is responsible for making a task selection mandatory on time entry and edit pages.